FriendsOfREDAXO/rexstan/README.md

 Adds code analysis to REDAXO improving developer productivity and code quality.

-## Recommendations
+## IDE Integration

-To optimize the developer experience you should enable REDAXO editor config.
+The most effective way to use rexstan is to integrate it with your IDE.
+That way you get problems reported while working on your source code.

+### PHPStorm

+Open `Preferences` and search for `phpstan`.

+Navigate to `PHP` -> `Quality Tools` -> `PHPStan` and open the `Local Configuration` by pressing the `...`-Button.

+Configure the `PHPStan path` to `/path/to/your/project/redaxo/src/addons/rexstan/vendor/bin/phpstan`.
+Click `validate` and verify no error is reported.

+Click `PHPStan Inpsection`.
+Enable the `PHPStan validation` by ticking the checkbox.
+Configure the `Configuration file` to `/path/to/your/project/redaxo/src/addons/rexstan/phpstan.neon`.

+You might consider raising the `Severity` for the `PHPStan validation` to either `Warning` or `Error`.

+Close all Dialogs with `OK`.

-## Usage
+## Web UI

 When your webserver allows, you can see and run the analysis via the REDAXO backend web interface.
 This might not work on any server, because of security settings.

+To optimize the developer experience you should enable REDAXO editor config.

+## REDAXO Console

-Alternativly its possible to run the analysis via the REDAXO console via `php redaxo/bin/console rexstan:analyze` command, which should work in most environments.
+Its possible to run the analysis via the REDAXO console via `php redaxo/bin/console rexstan:analyze` command, which should work in most environments.

+This might be usefull, to e.g. create reports, so you can track reported problems and your progress handling them over time.

 ## 💌 Support rexstan